Select HMO-POS Special Needs Plan with Prescription Drug for Institutional Residents (2019)

 |Maximum out-of-pocket amount (does not include prescription drugs)||$3500|

-Individuals who want to enroll after the presentation must complete a Superior Select Enrollment Form and return it to the agent for processing.
+Individuals who want to enroll after the presentation must complete a Tribute Enrollment Form and return it to the agent for processing.

 Once the enrollment form is processed, the new member will receive a welcome packet with a confirmation notice and the plan’s ID card along with a formulary, and provider and pharmacy directory information.

 Coverage is generally effective the first of the following month, but not when enrollment is completed during this Annual Enrollment Period.
 Enrollment from October 15 through December effective January 1 of the following year.